 If you’re like most entrepreneurs, you’re looking for a way to increase your sales without breaking the bank and without having to invest more of your precious time.

-One of the fastest, best & most affordable ways to do that is to hire sales representatives.
+One of the fastest, best, and most affordable ways to do that is to hire sales representatives to help.

 - Be the finger on the pulse of your business–they can tell you what’s selling & what’s not, what display/POP materials would work for your products, suggest product line expansion ideas & more.

 - Represent your product line at trade shows even if you’re not there.

 - Get your products into big box retailers.

 - Help you expand your sales territory nationally, internationally & online.

 To get an insider’s look into this all-important partnership, I interviewed Cathy Downey, a veteran sales rep & former retail buyer for Sears, Spiegel, and One Step Ahead.
 Cathy gave great tips on finding a sales rep & making that relationship successful.

 TMM: Tell us a bit about yourself .